gilch/drython/README.md

     print(ast.dump(ast.parse('''print("Hello, World!")''')))
     # Module(body=[Expr(value=Call(func=Name(id='print', ctx=Load()), args=[Str(s='Hello, World!')], keywords=[], starargs=None, kwargs=None))])

-Reading AST is easier than writing it (malformed AST can segfault Python), but if it took that much for a simple `print('Hello, World!')`, you can imagine it gets complex fast.
+Reading AST is easier than writing it (malformed AST can segfault CPython), but if it took that much for a simple `print('Hello, World!')`, you can imagine it gets complex fast.
 Unfortunately, bytecode and abstract syntax trees are implementation details subject to change